UPC/ravada/docs/docs/How_to_make_virtual_machine_sparse.rst

 When someone had deleted files to reduce the virtual machine img size, you need to do some actions in the server to return this free space to the server.

 1. Install libguestfs-tools

 	apt install libguestfs-tools

-2. Consult the real size of the virtual machine size qemu-img info file.qcow2
+2. Check the real size of the virtual machine size

+	qemu-img info file.qcow2

 The output will be something like that:

 	disk size: 10G

 3. Make a backup copy of the img file